Outcry after police take California hot dog vendor's money

-A University of California police officer's decision to confiscate a vendor's money for selling hot dogs on a Berkeley sidewalk without a permit has sparked an outcry.
+The University of California said Monday it will investigate a police officer's decision to confiscate a vendor's money for selling bacon hot dogs on a Berkeley sidewalk without a permit.

-Video of the incident on Saturday outside of a football game led to an online fundraising campaign for the vendor that had raised more than $37,000 as of Monday.
+Video of the incident on Saturday outside of a college football game sparked an online outcry and led to a fundraising campaign for the vendor that had raised more than $50,000 as of Tuesday morning.
+The vendor was not identified by authorities.
+A petition to remove the officer has also gained more than 26,000 signatures.

+In the video clip that a bystander posted on his Twitter account, the bystander questioned the officer's decision to confiscate the man's money as unfair.
+The bystander, who has identified himself as UC Berkeley alumnus Martin Flores, tells the officer what he was doing was "not right."

 UC Berkeley Police 👮🏼 y'all some punk ass bitches a ticket is understandable but to take his money away fuck the police pic.twitter.com/B8j2UcvREG— Moreno (@Moreno) September 10, 2017